JPCodeCraft/AlbionFreeMarketTutorials/FlipperTutorial.md

 # ALBION FREE MARKET FLIPPER TUTORIAL

-- This is a collection of tutorials for the [Black Market Flipper](https://albionfreemarket.com/flipper) <a href="https://albionfreemarket.com/flipper" target="_blank">Black Market Flipper</a>in Albion Free Market.
+- This is a collection of tutorials for the [Black Market Flipper](https://albionfreemarket.com/flipper) in Albion Free Market.

 ## UPGRADE FLIPS